pytorch/xla/torchax/README.md

 `torch.rand`, `torch.ones` or `torch.zeros` etc to create its weights.
 The constructor will create an `torch.Tensor` subclass that contains a `jax.Array`.

-Then, each subsequent ops can unpack the `jax.Array`, call the op implementation, and wraps it back into `torch.Tensor` subclass.
+Then, each subsequent op can unpack the `jax.Array`, call the op implementation, and wraps it back into `torch.Tensor` subclass.

 See more at [how_it_works](docs/how_it_works.md) and [ops registry](docs/ops_registry.md).